ryankooy/liri-node-app/README.md

 ## Instructions For Running Liri

-After installing the required modules and packages within Node.js (related npm technologies are listed below), a user is able to type an argument followed by a desired query name.
-The required format for user input is `node liri <argument> <search item>`.
+After installing the required modules and packages within Node.js (related npm technologies are listed below), a user is able to type a command followed by a desired query name.
+The required format for user input is `node liri <command> <search item>`.

 ### Spotify-This-Song